Techiecam/Techiecams-Server/README.md

 #### Test Quote

-> *The doctor said all my bleeding is internal which means the blood is where it's supposed to be.*
+> *"The doctor said all my bleeding is internal which means the blood is where it's supposed to be."*
 > Det.
 Jake Parolta, Brooklyn Nine-Nine